ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 This part is broken up into three sections.
 The first section will walk you through the sample programs.
 The second section will show you how to use the C# library in your existing applications.
 The final section will give a full reference to the HIVIL language and the HIVE API.
 ## 3.1 Sample program

-If you chose to comile HIVE from source, you may have noticed a folder called *./samples*.
+If you chose to compile HIVE from source, you may have noticed a folder called *./samples*.
 This folder contains sample programs for you to examine.

 *If you didn't compile from source, I have included a slimmed-down version of each program*